matthew-cox/AWS-ElasticBeanstalk/README.md

 # VERSION

-Version 0.0.1
+Version 0.0.4

 # SYNOPSIS

 This module provides a Perl wrapper around Amazon's
 ( [http://aws.amazon.com](http://aws.amazon.com) ) ElasticBeanstalk API.
 You will need
-to be an AWS customer with an ID and Secret with access to Elastic Beanstalk.
+to be an AWS customer with an ID and Secret which has been provided access to Elastic Beanstalk.

 **Note:** Some parameter validation is purposely lax.
 The API will generally fail when invalid params are passed.
 The errors may not